 Locke and Newton accept similar ontologies.
 Although both (quite independently of one another) are characteristically circumspect about the nature of mind, they may be considered substance dualists.
 Newton, though indicating in the early manuscript De Gravitatione that he does not pretend to know the substantial foundation of minds, consistently presents God and minds as immaterial, lacking certain characteristics of body, namely, hardness, impenetrability and resistance.
 Similarly, Locke, though he explicitly allows the possibility of thinking matter in his Essay and discusses it at length with Stillingfleet, emphasizes that in all probability, the soul is immaterial (E IV.iii.6, pp. 540–541).
 But while Newton takes even immaterial spirits to be spatially extended, such that a mind can co-occupy place with a body and God with all bodies, it is not clear that Locke agrees.
 Agreement might be claimed on the basis of the several passages in the Essay.
 At E II xxvii.2 (p.
 329 ), he locates spirits spatially: “Finite spirits having had each its determinate time and place of beginning to exist, the relation to that time and place will always determine to each of them its identity, as long as it exists.”
 And as the passage continues, he seems to echo Newton’s suggestion that substances of different kinds might share place; although substances of the same kind exclude one another out of the same place, he writes, “these three sorts of substances, as we term them, do not exclude one another out of the same place”.
 Yet a Cartesian interpretation does not seem impossible here, especially in light of remarks elsewhere; in discussing the possibility of thinking matter, the immaterial soul against which he contrasts it is unextended.

 As for the concept of body, their views are again similar, without being identical.
 Both confront the problem of a substratum or substance in general, one that Locke notoriously finds vexing.
 Newton dispenses with the problem more easily.
 In De Gravitatione, he eliminates the unintelligible notion of prime matter by associating perceived properties with determined regions of extension.
-Both also attack Descartes' identification of matter with extension, instead defending the void and showing strong sympathy for atomism.
-As indicated just above, Newton does not confine the quality of extension to body, whereas Locke may do so.
-Further, Newton's list of the qualities of body includes not only extension, hardness, impenetrability, and mobility, but also the vis inertiae—the inherent force or power of resisting (Principia, Definition 3), which some commentators take Newton to identify with mass.
-Locke's concept, however, emphasizes extension, mobility, and solidity, without mentioning mass.
+Both also attack Descartes’ identification of matter with extension, instead defending the void and showing strong sympathy for atomism.
+As indicated just above, Newton does not confine the quality of extension to body and space, whereas Locke may do so.
+Further, Newton’s list in Rule 3 of body’s universal qualities includes not only extension, hardness, impenetrability, and mobility, but also the vis inertiae—the inherent force or power of resisting (Principia, Definition 3), which some commentators take Newton to identify with mass.
+Locke’s concept, however, emphasizes extension, mobility, and solidity, without mentioning mass.
 Still, since Locke explicates solidity in terms of impenetrability, which arises from resistance (E II.iv.1) there may be grounds for holding that his concept does after all include mass, a position defended by Woolhouse (2005).
-At the least, Locke's discussion of action by impulse presupposes mass, as Stein has noted.
+At the least, Locke’s discussion of action by impulse presupposes mass, as Stein has noted.
 And yet presupposing the concept may not amount to including it in the concept of body, since as Stein points out, mass for Locke “cannot be construed to correspond to a simple idea, but can only be understood as a power ‘mediately perceivable.’”
 (Stein 1990, p.
 36)

 - Locke, John, 1975 , An Essay Concerning Human Understanding, P. H. Nidditch (ed.), based on the fourth edition, New York: Oxford University Press.